perryrh0dan/tmpo/readme.md

 #### Extend

-Templates can extends other templates.
+Templates can extend other templates.
 Add the name of the templates you want to extend in the extend array in the `meta.json`.
 The extended templates are `copied` on by on in the `same direction` they are `added` in the `meta.json.

 #### Exclude